 I can understand how people, faced with two choices, one monstrous system or another, will inevitably opt for one monstrous system or another.
 What I don't understand is why there don't seem to be more people creating think-tanks and groups to come up with alternatives to these hideous social calamities, both left and right.

-How on earth can we create a diversity of systems, grassroots groups, networks, companies, associations, charities - whatever - that will ensure that, on the one hand, if the arm needs sewing back on, it will get sewn back on, without financially ruining a person for the rest of their life?
-And on the other hand, will protect people from politicians and corporations, hungry to gain power over the masses in order to - preferably - monitor, over-medicate, submit to endless unnecessary surgical interventions, with devastating, often deadly results, whilst making them pay for it all through the nose?
+How on earth can we create a diversity of systems, grassroots groups, networks, companies, associations, charities - whatever - that will ensure that, on the one hand, if the arm needs fixing, it will get fixed, without financially ruining a person for the rest of their life?
+And on the other hand, will protect people from politicians and corporations, hungry to gain power over the masses in order to - preferably - monitor, over-medicate, submit to unnecessary, snowballing surgical interventions, with devastating, often deadly results, whilst making them pay for it all through the nose?

 How can we find a way to protect all people, regardless of income and nationality, from these threats to our lives, without selling ourselves to the devil, as we have always done, and seem destined to do forever?
 How can the individual, groups of individuals, reorganise a whole society's, a whole civilisation's perception of social structure in healthcare?

 It is not just a question of a change of consciousness, one involving becoming responsible for one's own health, being one's own doctor when dealing with the issue of health and disease, but also of social organisation and economics on a simple, understandable, grassroots level.
 The moment that financing the fixing-of-the-arm (etc) becomes an intellectually incomprehensible issue only understandable by medics, lawyers and politicians, then the person whose arm gets fixed (or not) loses control not only of their body and life, but also (and for some more importantly) their bank account.